 - Definition of processes and elaboration of procedures

-- Internal investigations and cooperation with authorities
+- Internal investigations and communication with a whistleblower

 - Do’s and Don’ts for the successful implementation of a whistleblowing system